SupplyChef/SupplyChainOptimization.jl/docs/src/optimization flows.md

 add_product!(storage, product; initial_inventory=100_000, maximum_throughput=2_400)
 ```

-After optimizing the network we can see that some customers have been re-assigned to other storage locations to ensure that the throughput capacity is not exceeded.
+After optimizing the network we see that some customers have been re-assigned to other storage locations to ensure that the throughput capacity is not exceeded.

 ![optimizing_flows_maximum_throughput](./assets/optimizing_flows_maximum_throughput.png)